|

 ECM (Eberhard Weber, Gateway, Keith Jarrett, Terje Rypdal)

-Current: |
+Current:

 Contemporary jazz (Pat Metheny, Cassandra Wilson)

-Acid jazz (Brand New Heavies, Incognito)
+Acid jazz, trip hop (Brand New Heavies, Incognito, Galliano)

 Jazz influenced world music and other hybrids (Material, Tortoise)